Talking about Lived Experience: language and definitions

 Need for culturally appropriate and inclusive terminology and concepts

-The National Development Guidelines acknowledge a lack of culturally appropriate terminology and language in the mental health and suicide prevention sectors.
+The National Development Guidelines acknowledge the criticality of culturally appropriate terminology and language in the mental health and suicide prevention sectors.
 The Survey results and cultural engagements reinforce the need for a term that acknowledges the complexity of people’s experiences.
 They recognise that Aboriginal and Torres Strait Islander Peoples, as well as many people from non-western cultures, have differing concepts of mental health from the mainstream service system and may place greater significance on the role of kinship, interconnectedness and spirituality.
 These differences are often demonstrated by the use of alternate terms, including ‘spiritual imbalance’ and ‘strong spirit’ in understanding experiences.

 Concepts of mental health also need to consider the impact of wide scale inequality in social determinants of health, including the impacts of racism and discrimination, child removals and trauma, and denial of access to traditional lands and language, as well as lack of access to housing, employment, education, services and socioeconomic status.
 These disparities in social and economic conditions disproportionately effect marginalised communities, including the social and emotional wellbeing of Aboriginal and Torres Strait Islander Peoples.
 This is especially true for people in remote communities.